abradley2/frpuccino/README.md

 second item.

-We can change our original `update` function so when our application starts, we use our `propagateEvent` function to start us out with an
+We can change our original `update` function so when our application starts, we use our `propagateEvent` function to start us out with counter incrementing once by a value of "1"

 ```
 function update (currentState, value) {